ShopRite offering free fruit for kids at 35 stores in NY and NJ

 The program provides kids 12 and under the opportunity to receive a piece of fruit such as a banana, clementine or apple while shopping with a parent or guardian.

-The supermarket says it wants to encourage children to enjoy healthy snacks and get excited about grocery shopping.
+Company officials say they wants to encourage children to enjoy healthy snacks and get excited about grocery shopping.

-"We take great pride in our commitment to providing health and wellness education, encouragement and inspiration within the community, along with the importance of teaching the value of good nutrition habits at an early age," said Brett Wing, president and chief operating officer, ShopRite Supermarkets, Inc..
+"We are proud to announce the expansion of the free fruit program to 35 additional ShopRite stores," said Natalie Menza-Crowe, director of health and wellness at ShopRite.
+"We take great pride in our commitment to providing health and wellness education, encouragement and inspiration within the community, along with the importance of teaching the value of good nutrition habits at an early age.
+This program is a fun way to educate kids about healthy eating habits."

 Here is the full list of ShopRite Supermarkets, Inc. stores offering the free fruit program: